Kche-Gizhek (Big Sky)

 Kyla has truly come full circle.
-At one point, Kyla was so severely injured, and she didn't completely understand how to eat whole food.
-Laying an egg and successfully raising her own chick alongside Charlie represents a healing process for her and highlights the aviary's efforts to provide the best experience for all injured birds of prey under their care.
+While we do not know all the challenges led to her need for placement, we know she was severely injured as a young bird and she didn’t completely understand how to eat whole food when she arrived.
+Laying an egg and successfully raising her own chick alongside Charlie represents a healing process and highlights her resilience and reminds us that when given a chance with the right support anything is possible.